Yuichi-Abe-dev/furima-32886/README.md

 ### Association
-- has_many :items
+- belongs_to :user
-- has_many :purchases
+- has_one :purchase